 Temple of Concordia

-When visiting the Valley of the Temples you cannot miss the Temple of Concordia, the namesake of the Roman goddess of harmony, because the massive limestone structure stands as tall as the goddess Athen when she led soldiers into battle.
-It is frozen in 440 B.C. as one of the best-preserved Greek temples in the entire world – it’s only superior rival being the Parthenon in Athens.
+When visiting the Valley of the Temples you cannot miss the Temple of Concordia, the namesake of the Roman goddess of harmony, because the massive limestone structure stands as tall like the goddess Athen when she led soldiers into battle.
+It is frozen in 440 B.C. as one of the best-preserved Greek temples in the entire world – its only superior rival being the Parthenon in Athens.
 It’s so well preserved partially because the bishop of Agrigento in the sixth century converted the temple into a Christian basilica dedicated to apostles Peter and Paul, which subsequently helped it avoid destruction during the destruction of the Roman Empire.
 With only its roof missing, there are 78 columns total measuring about 20 feet (6 meters) vertically that are detailed intricately with flutes and ridges.
 Its highest point stands 55 feet (17 meters) tall!
 You can also find a weathered statue of Icarus at the foot of the Temple of Concordia, probably admiring its mystical presence just like the rest of the tourists.
 The piece of art by Polish artist Igor Mitoraj is the only installation remaining from a 2011 exhibit focusing on modern interpretations of classical styles from Ancient Greece – there were 17 others.

 Temple of Olympian Zeus